 As an international educational institution, we are making increased efforts to integrate sustainable thinking and actions into everyday school life.

-Our Zero-Waste-Days initiated by student representatives started very successfully.
-On these days, students are asked to avoid producing garbage and are informed about the effects of plastic on our planet.
-We produced about 3kg less garbage on a Zero-Waste-Day than on a regular day.
-The goal is to make students more aware of the general waste and plastic problem.
+Zero Waste Day is a student initiative that asks all students and faculty to avoid producing garbage for a day.
+We produced about 6 ½ lb or 3 kg less garbage on a Zero-Waste-Day than on a regular day.
+The goal of the initiative is to make students more aware of the general waste and plastic problem.

 Grade 11 students explored plastics and the problems of plastic pollution in an integrated Arts and Chemistry project.
 In Chemistry, students produced nylon and polyurethane in the lab, and in Visual Art, students explored the problems of plastic pollution.

 GISB’s grade 5 students built raised vegetable beds on campus.
 The vegetables are sold to the community and the proceeds are used to buy tree seedlings.
 Planting trees is a simple way to soak up carbon emissions and curb the effects of climate change.

 Environmental protects starts right where you live and learn.
 Our students regularly venture out to the Charles River to collect trash and clean up the parks and trails along the river.

 Earth Day is filled with activities from building bee houses, making seed bombs, to designing an Earth Day tote bag.
 Activities are planned and organized by high school students for younger students.